MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/text/label.md

 ## Text decorations

-Underline and strikethrough text decorations can be applied to [`Label`](xref:Xamarin.Forms.Label) instances by setting the `Label.TextDecoration` property to one or more `TextDecoration` enumeration members:
+Underline and strikethrough text decorations can be applied to [`Label`](xref:Xamarin.Forms.Label) instances by setting the `Label.TextDecorations` property to one or more `TextDecorations` enumeration members:

 - `None`
 - `Underline`
 - `Strikethrough`

-The following XAML example demonstrates setting the `Label.TextDecoration` property:
+The following XAML example demonstrates setting the `Label.TextDecorations` property:

 ```xaml
 <Label Text="This is underlined text."
 TextDecorations="Underline"  />